-What Is SMART? – A Overview
+What Is SMART? – A Overview New Name for Tool -Project Activity Management Systems (P.A.M.S)

 CDC Sponsor: DGHP

 Business Need: Numerous studies and projects are implemented across DGHP.
 Documents and datasets from these activities are generated and shared by partners, country offices and headquarters’ personnel.
 All study and project related materials (e.g. documents and datasets) are stored in multiple locations and a high number of staff at all levels shift and change roles, making it difficult to find and share up-to-date information as well as retain all records.
 In addition, it is challenging to monitor the progress of multiple activities across countries.